khinlapyaewoon-cyberdev/Cyber-Defense-Intelligence-Toolkit-Corpus/README.md

 ---

-## 1️⃣ SCWLA – Security Control Weakness & Landscape Analyzer
+## 1️⃣ SCWLA – Security Control Weakness Logic Analyzer

 ### 🎯 Purpose
 Assess the presence, gaps, and weaknesses of defensive security controls based on recon or scan output.